capsule-corp-ternoa/ternoa-js/README.md

 ## Quick Start

+Before you can start calling any functions, you'll need to initialize an API Instance using the _initializeApi_ function located in **ternoa-js/blockchain**.
-An API instance must be initialize using the _initializeApi_ function in **ternoa-js/blockchain** before calling some SDK functions.
-The default chain endpoint is: `DEFAULT_CHAIN_ENDPOINT = "wss://alphanet.ternoa.com"`.
-It can be modified by passing a new endpoint as a parameter to the _initializeApi_ function.
+You can set the chain endpoint by passing an endpoint parameter to the _initializeApi_ Function whereas the default chain endpoint is : `DEFAULT_CHAIN_ENDPOINT = "wss://alphanet.ternoa.com"`.

-Functions are organized by theme.
-In the example below, the import of _generateSeed_ and _getKeyringFromSeed_ from the subpath **ternoa-js/account** allows us to generate a new account and display its address.
+All functions are organized by a specific theme, for example, the function _generateSeed_ allows us to create a new account and _getKeyringFromSeed_ allows us to retrieve its address, which can conveniently be found in **ternoa-js/account**.

 ```javascript
 import { generateSeed, getKeyringFromSeed } from "ternoa-js/account"